CTLife/Sequencing_DNA_RNA_Protein/DNA_ChIP-Seq/README.md

-### Chromatin immunoprecipitation (ChIP) followed by massively parallel DNA sequencing (ChIP-Seq) is a technique for genome-wide profiling of DNA regions with DNA-binding proteins, histone modifications, or nucleosomes.
+### Chromatin immunoprecipitation followed by massively parallel DNA sequencing (ChIP-Seq) is a technique for genome-wide profiling of DNA regions with DNA-binding proteins, histone modifications, or nucleosomes.